 I let my technician mark and remove the cables out

-junction box.
+of the junction box.
 Indirectly, I am training him

 I quietly snap some weird photos in